 - Research the company to find any recent news events referencing them.
 Ask a question that focuses on this news to show you are well researched in the company.

-- Understand the requirements of the role and ask a question that demonstrates specific knoweledege of the field you are going into.
-For a sales role, one might ask "What is the average deal size?
-Or what is the sales cycle for the average product?"
+- Understand the requirements of the role and ask a question that demonstrates specific knowledege of the field you are going into.
+For a sales role, one might ask "What is the average deal size?"
+Or, "What is the sales cycle for the average product?"